c-ola/website/content/writeups/backtrack/index.md

 It looks like there's alot here, but all of the transformations actually happen in the function that get's called (here named `init_all`).
 The rest is used to initialize some headers for the *PE* in the program's memory space.

-Taking a look at that function, we can see it's just a wrapper around another function call (I name dthem a little confusingly).
+Taking a look at that function, we can see it's just a wrapper around another function call (my naming *convention* (I don't have a naming convention) is confusing)
 ```c
 undefined4 init_all(void)
 {